chrisa23/Fibrous/README.md

 Extras
 ------

-There are a variety of extra features like thread safe timers, Fiber backed collections, Pipelines, Agents and Actors.
+There are a variety of extra features like Fiber backed collections, Pipelines, Agents and Actors.